 By February, I tend to wear the few same things over and over.
 What does it matter what cute shirt I wear as a hoodie or thick sweater tops everything?
 And when I venture out, a coat tends to stay on more often then not.
 I feel like I will never be toasty warm again.

 As February unfolds, I need to force myself outside for walks.
 To leave the house more often.
 To remind myself that winter has never lasted forever.
+To feed our souls.

 It seems that during this time period, this waiting for winter to end, it is little things that tend to bring me happiness.
 Little things that make me smile.
 Little things that brighten my day.
 Little things that sustain me.